vj-arch/appiness-interview-task/README.md

-Kindly refer to the component gitusers and the service file gitusers.service.ts.
+Kindly refer to the component gitusers and the service file gitusers.service.ts.The application has built using Angular Material.
 As the folders contain different files built for different purpose.

 Thankyou